In The Spotlight: The Grove Museum

 The Women Making History Tour takes an alternate look at that history in Tallahassee by focusing on the women who lived at the home and their work for women’s rights.
 This tour provides another crucial layer to Florida’s rich history, and how the women who preserved the Grove contributed to the fight for women’s rights.

-To keep history lovers safe from COVID-19, the Grove Museum is offering a wide variety of virtual tours and programs, allowing visitors and residents the opportunity to enjoy the museum from the comfort of their home.
+The Grove Museum is offering a wide variety of virtual tours and programs, allowing visitors and residents the opportunity to enjoy the museum from the comfort of their home.
 The Civil Rights Tour, the Architect and History tour, and other behind the scenes exhibits are all available on the Grove’s website.
 Nature lovers can also enjoy the virtual Nature Walk and explore the wildlife, native plant species, and healthy ecosystems found in the expansive backyard.

 Every aspect of The Grove Museum highlights Florida’s past and invites visitors to learn from the history made in Tallahassee.
 Engage with history, explore the museum, and help preserve its legacy.